voyageeyewear/goeye/BUILD138_CACHE_SOLUTION_SUMMARY.md

 ## 📱 Test It Now!

 ### On Emulator (Currently Running):
-1. Open the Eyejack app
+1. Open the Goeye app
 2. Navigate to any product page
 3. **Check bottom:** See new professional sticky cart
 4. **Scroll down:** After videos, see "Product Highlights" collage